jesper-rasmussen/rstars/README.md

 ## Rules
 There are two rules in rSTARS.

-1. The first rule of rSTARS is: You do not create irreproducible research output
+1. The first rule of rSTARS is: You do not create irreproducible research outputs
-2. The second rule of rSTARS is: You do **not** create irreproducible research output
+2. The second rule of rSTARS is: You do **not** create irreproducible research outputs

 ## Core resources
 There are (too) many more or less useful resources for getting started with R and R Markdown.
 8 months in, here are a couple of my favorites!